Who is the Chair of Trustees?

 - Teaching and support staff.

-A full list of governors, who appoints them, their term of office and any declared business interests can be found in the supplementary documents at the bottom of the page.
+A full list of trustees, who appoints them, their term of office and any declared business interests can be found in the supplementary documents at the bottom of the page.

-Our governors work as a corporate body and act with integrity, objectivity and honesty, in the best interests of the school.
-The Headteacher and the Senior Leadership Team run the school on a day to day basis, but the governors provide support, assistance and challenge, acting as a "critical friend" to ensure that the school continues to maintain and improve high standards in everything it does
+Our trustees work as a corporate body and act with integrity, objectivity and honesty, in the best interests of the school.
+The Headteacher and the Senior Leadership Team run the school on a day-to-day basis, but the trustees provide support, assistance and challenge, acting as a ‘critical friend’ to ensure that the school continues to maintain and improve high standards in everything it does

 How often do we meet?

-The full Governing Body meets at least once each term and also has a number of committees (Governance, Finance & Resources, Teaching School and Audit & Risk Management) that also meet separately, normally each term.
+The full Trust Board meets at least once each term and also has a number of committees (Governance, Finance & Resources, Teaching School and Audit & Risk Management) that also meet separately, normally each term.

 How do we monitor the school’s performance?

-Governors receive regular reports on all aspects of the school’s activities and performance and are frequently in school to observe for themselves how targets and development plans are being met.
-Each faculty has a nominated governor to ensure that they can keep informed of what is going on across the school and in every area of the curriculum.
-In 2015, the Governing Body commissioned an external review of its governance and has substantially restructured its committees and method of operation to ensure that it is focused on the core responsibilities.
-Governors also have a role in dealing with complaints and reviewing decisions about pupil exclusions.
+Trustees receive regular reports on all aspects of the school’s activities and performance and are frequently in school to observe for themselves how targets and development plans are being met.
+In 2015, the Trust Board commissioned an external review of its governance and has substantially restructured its committees and method of operation to ensure that it is focused on the core responsibilities.
+Trustees also have a role in dealing with complaints and reviewing decisions about pupil exclusions.